federicomrossi/7545-Grupo-05-Weepo/www/README.md

 # Weepo - Home site

-Here is maintain the institutional and promotional site of Weepo.
+Here is maintained the institutional and promotional site of Weepo.
 This includes the login, the prices, etc..

 # Acknowledgements